 Within this blog post, I want to share with you some of my Christian ministry life lessons.
 Perhaps they’re not for you, but maybe you know someone who could benefit from them.
-Maybe they will be so obvious that you’ll think of me as a simpleton.
+Maybe they will be so apparent that you’ll think of me as a simpleton.
 But knowing that everyone is in different seasons of growth and development, I am prompted to share what has worked for me and what I continue to work toward.

 The disclaimer goes something like this.
 I’m not saying that my ways are the best ways or the only ways.
 As a matter of fact, I’ve actually violated some or all of these at various times during my spoken ministry and still, God has mercifully and graciously used me to exalt the Savior and edify His Church.
 There’s no perfection present in this preacher.
 Therefore, I’m not attempting to pontificate as a know-it-all that annoys his peers.
-In as humble fashion as I know how, I simply want to help others along in their ministry journey.
-So, by faith let me share with a dozen developmental tips for ministers.
+In as simple fashion as I know how, I just want to help others along in their ministry journey.
+So, by faith let me share a dozen developmental tips for ministers.